Image 1 of 2

 Botanical Name: Faucaria tigrina

-Faucaria tigrina is a compact, eye-catching succulent native to South Africa.
-It is known for its thick, triangular leaves edged with soft, tooth-like projections that resemble a tiger’s open jaws.
-Despite its fierce appearance, this low-growing succulent is easy to care for and makes an excellent choice for containers, windowsills, and small succulent arrangements.
-Mature plants typically reach 3–6 inches tall and spread slowly by forming clumps.
+Faucaria tigrina is a compact, clumping succulent native to South Africa, prized for its thick, triangular green leaves lined with soft, tooth-like margins that resemble a tiger’s jaws.
+Despite their fierce appearance, the leaf “teeth” are not sharp.
+This low-growing species forms tight rosettes and produces bright yellow, daisy-like flowers in fall and winter under good light.
+Mature plants typically reach 3–5 inches tall and 4–6 inches wide.

 Care and Cultivation: